Skip to main content

 Increasing demand for emergency care has occurred alongside staffing shortage, particularly of doctors.
 Re-shaping of the workforce has resulted, including the introduction of non-medical practitioners, such as nurse practitioners and physician associates in Emergency Departments and Urgent Treatment Centres.
-These are qualified staff from other healthcare backgrounds who work at the same level as doctors.
+Non-medical practitioners is a generic term for qualified staff from other health professions who are trained to undertake some of the work of doctors in training grades.
 Despite 20 years of non-medical practitioners being employed in Emergency Departments, there is limited evidence of effectiveness of individual roles, and none as to appropriate skill-mix of staff, at what level of independence from senior medical staff.

 The study will be carried out in four phases.

 Phase One will find out in detail what the staffing models are in Emergency Departments/Urgent Treatment Centres.
 We will look at published research evidence and at NHS public documents, and we will interview regional and national senior NHS clinicians, managers, commissioners and lay representatives.
 Then, we will look for patterns in information about staff which is already collected regularly across England.
 We will look at what non-medical practitioners do and how independently they work in two different Emergency Department/Urgent Treatment Centres.

 We will ask a panel of patient and public involvement representatives and a panel of non-medical practitioners to help us to understand these findings.
 We will develop a system for classifying ‘skill-mix' in each organisation.
 We will also think of a way to measure how much support and supervision non-medical practitioners need.